iPIC3D/iPIC3D-GPU/README.md

 Changes: Based on 138b1 on old scaling, to solve the memory utilization problem on a physical UMA platform.
 Only the main particle array is updated to UMA style.

+In this version, the original Particle3D is only used for particle exchange(now named exchanePart), it holds a small buffer, like 0.1*nop.
+The real particle array is held by particleArrayCUDA, managing its creation, expansion(cudaMallocManaged, hipMalloc).
+However, the particle initialization, maxwellian is still in the Particle3D.
+So a method was added to Particle3D, to initialize the buffer held by paricleArrayCUDA.

+There's no `part` in the c_Solver now, so some output and helper function were commented out.
+But the field output is still working, for verification purpose.
+Just uncomment the `KCode.WriteOutput(i);` in iPic3D.h.

 -----------------------------------------------